HunteRoi/discord-mailbox/BREAKING_CHANGES.md

 This event was initially created to let the user know a replt has been deleted but the deletion behaviour has ben removed so thus event has no purpose anymore.
 It has thus been removed.

-## options#sendToRecipient Change
+## options#sendToRecipient Removal

-The `sendToRecipient` property of the options has been deprecated and changed to optional.
+The `sendToRecipient` property of the options has been removed.
 Indeed, users have the fundamental right to receive and keep a copy of the conversation with anyone.

+## options#mailboxChannel Removal

+The `mailboxChannel` property has been removed in profit of a `mailboxChannels` property to enable the management of several guilds by a single manager.

+## options#loggingOptions#channel Removal

+The `channel` property of the `loggingOptions` property has been removed in profit of a `channels` property to enable the management of several guilds by a single manager.